Receive webhooks and trigger actions based on them.

 status-badge

-Webhookey is a web server listening for webhooks as for example sent by Gitea's webhooks.
-Further, Webhookey allows you to specify rules which are matched against the data received to trigger certain actions.
+Webhookey - trigger something by receiving webhooks.
+Webhookey is a web endpoint listening for webhooks.
+Further, Webhookey allows you to specify rules which, when matched, trigger certain actions.

 Build